 Undoubtedly ACL Cables provides a valuable product, which is part and parcel of people's overall life that helps them to engage in day-to-day activities with maximum protection and safety.
-While we acknowledge that the creation and consumption in some of our cables do have consequences at times on the environment and communities, we are looking at behaviors and technologies we can adopt and invest in to reduce our negative impact.
+While we acknowledge that the creation and consumption in some of our cables do have consequences at times on the environment and communities, we are looking at behaviours and technologies we can adopt and invest in to reduce our negative impact.
 Thereby in return we help to make our environment a better place to live for every one of us.

-As a result ACL Cables PLC invested to become the largest shareholder of a major hydro power company in Sri Lanka, Resus Energy PLC, contributing ourselves to become a 'Green Company'.
+As a result ACL Cables PLC invested to become the largest shareholder of a major hydro power company in Sri Lanka, RESUS Energy PLC, contributing ourselves to become a 'Green Company'.
 Further the most significant being the disbursement of the scrap stocks at ACL Plastics Factory.
 The plastic scrap was not used for cables and instead was given for recycling.
 This same principle is applied to every industrial by-product and we make sure that we do not contaminate our environment with our industrial produce.

-With the increasing threat of dengue and breeding of mosquitos, ACL Cables has taken key action to maintain a pleasant and clean environment to exterminate breeding grounds for mosquitos.
+ACL Cables has taken key action to maintain a pleasant and clean environment for a better space of living.
 We have incorporated such action item in our ISO standards manual, to maintain the plant and equipment as per nationally and globally approved environmental safety levels.
+Thereby we have been awarded and kept up to the standards of ISO 14001, which specifies international standard required for an effective environmental management system